fdescollonges/IBM-Cloud-Containers-Workshop/4-KubernetesHelmOnICP/README.md

 [environment variables] cloudctl [global options] command [arguments...] [command options]

 VERSION:
-   3.1.0-715+e4d4ee1d28cc2a588dabc0f54067841ad6c36ec9
+   v3.2.0-634+de52bd77a803c0a673b9bfb7368fc8bfc7483e48

 COMMANDS:
-   api       View the API endpoint and API version for the service. catalog   Manage catalog cm        Manage cluster config    Write default values to the config iam       Manage identities and access to resources login     Log user in. logout    Log user out. plugin    Manage plugins pm        Manage passwords target    Set or view the targeted namespace tokens    Display the oauth tokens for the current session.
-Run cloudctl login to retrieve the tokens. version   Check cli and api version compatibility help
+   api          View the API endpoint and API version for the service. catalog      Manage catalog cm           Manage cluster completion   Generate an auto-completion script for the specified shell (bash or zsh). config       Write default values to the configuration. helm-init    Prints the configuration of the HELM_HOST setting for Helm. iam          Manage identities and access to resources login        Log user in. logout       Log user out. mc           Multicluster Manager commands metering     Download Metering reports plugin       Manage plugins pm           Manage passwords target       Set or view the targeted namespace. tokens       Display the OAuth tokens for the current session.
+Run `cloudctl login` to retrieve the tokens. version      Check CLI and API version compatibility. help

 Enter 'cloudctl help [command]' for more information about a command.

 ENVIRONMENT VARIABLES: